 I offer reiki and craniosacral therapy, separately or together.
 I believe that healing ourselves and each other is a pleasurable duty to the earth and to social justice.
 Respecting our bodies and spirits and helping our systems live in vibrant health is a beautiful thing.
 Because of epigenetics as well as other forms of ancestral connectivity, healing ourselves heals our ancestors and our futures.

 I’ve been doing Reiki for twenty years and have recently wanted to make it a more central part of my life and work.
 I have all three levels of Usui Reiki certification (I, II, and Master).
 Learn more about Reiki and my practice.

 As a bodyworker, I did my training with Body Intelligence to become a biodynamic craniosacral therapist.
-I am currently pursuing the final parts to my certification.
 Thanks to the vision, community, and fundraising efforts of Healing Justice Cohort, coordinated out of the People's Movement Center, I received a full scholarship for this part of my education.
 I am deeply grateful and hold this generosity in trust to share back with the community.

 At the intersections of art, symbols, and a fascination with the mysteries of our cosmic and interconnected consciousnesses, I offer tarot and divination services; please check out my site at sunyungdivination.com.